pospi/niri-config/README.md

 # Workstation configuration for [Niri](https://yalter.github.io/niri/) window manager

-A somatically informed window manager configuration to support a 2D spatial OS interface.
+A somatically & haptically informed window manager configuration to support an autonomic 2D spatial OS interface.

 *(Imagine it like you're spreading out thoughts on the floor.)*